 Scarcity comes in different shapes and forms.
 There are four overarching types that you can distinguish: Excess demand, Exclusivity, Urgency, and Rarity.

-Even though it’s true we often want the things we can’t have.
-Just like social proof, scarcity isn’t a flawless one-size-fits-all solution.
+But just like social proof, scarcity isn’t a flawless one-size-fits-all solution.
 Understanding your audience is key.

 Coming out of this article, keep the following in mind: